-- b) have and comply with a documented Complaints process appropriate to the nature of their services and scale of their operations, including providing and keeping up to date information about the staff member(s) responsible for complaint handling. - c) provide information about their Complaints process to their customers or consumers. - d) ensure Complaints can be made in any reasonable form and are promptly recognised as Complaints. - e) promptly refer Complaints made to them in error to the correct Provider. - f) provide UDL's contact details to Complainants when: - the Complainant first makes the Complaint to the Provider, - advising the Complainant of the outcome of the Provider's Complaints handling system, or, - the Complaint has reached Deadlock. - g) when advising Complainants of the outcome of Complaints dealt with by the Provider's Complaints handling system, also advise Complainants that they may complain to UDL, if they are not satisfied with that outcome.
+- b) have and comply with a documented Complaints process appropriate to the nature of their services and scale of their operations, including providing and keeping up to date information about the staff member(s) responsible for complaint handling. - c) provide information about their Complaints process to their customers or consumers. - d) ensure Complaints can be made in any reasonable form and are promptly recognised as Complaint - e) promptly refer Complaints made to them in error to the correct s.

+Provider. f) provide Utilities Disputes' contact details to Complainants when:

+- the Complainant first makes the Complaint to the Provider, - advising the Complainant of the outcome of the Provider's Complaints handling system, or, - the Complaint has reached Deadlock. - g) when advising Complainants of the outcome of Complaints dealt with by the Provider's Complaints handling system, also advise Complainants that they may complain to Utilities Disputes, if they are not satisfied with that outcome.

-COMPLAINTS THAT MAY BE CONSIDERED AND DETERMINED BY UDL
+COMPLAINTS THAT MAY BE CONSIDERED AND DETERMINED BY UTILITIES DISPUTES